amitpandit09/Meta-PE-Preparation/Q4 - Balance Parentheses.md

  Given a string `str` consisting of parentheses `(`, `)` and alphanumeric characters.
 Remove minimum number of paranthesis to make the string valid and return **any** valid result.
 In a valid string for every opening/closing parentheses there is a matching closing/opening one.

 **Clarifications**
+1. Do we need to preserve the order of characters?
+2. What characters are allowed in the string besides parentheses?
+3. What’s the maximum length of the input string?
+4. What should be returned if the string is already valid?
+5. Are empty strings considered valid results?

 **Solution approaches**
  1. Stack + Set (Optimal)- O(n)